 Campbell River Master Transportation Plan

-The City of Campbell River is in the final stage of updating its Master Transportation Plan (MTP) and invites residents to review the Draft MTP and provide comments through the MTP survey.
+The City of Campbell River is in the final stage of updating its Master Transportation Plan (MTP) and has a final draft - available under Document Library as "Phase 3 Master Transportation Plan Final Draft."
+See also the companion short summary, "Phase 3 Master Transportation Plan Summary Primer."
 The Draft MTP includes priority infrastructure projects and policies, in six categories: pedestrians (walking and rolling); cycling; transit; automobiles (streets and connections); parking and transportation demand management; and emerging mobility.

 Project Background